simongren/simongren.github.io/_pages/research.md

 <h2>Work in progress:</h2>

-		{% for post in site.currentwork reversed %}
+		{% for post in site.currentwork %}
 		  {% include archive-single.html %}
 		{% endfor %}